 Matcha provides fiber, vitamin A and vitamin C.

 According to research matcha is gram for gram one of the most powerful antioxidant in nature.

 This is probably the biggest benefit from drinking matcha compared to coffee.

 The antioxidants fight against your free radicals in your body which protects you from getting a disease and they also fight against the process of aging.

 Matcha helps you regulate blood sugar, lower blood pressure, maintain healthy cholesterol levels and detoxify the blood.

-I tried many matcha powders and find this Matcha to be the best quality for your money.
+I tried many matcha powders and find this Matcha Powder to be the best quality for your money.